raza23/pfwtfp-reading-object-oriented-code-atl-web-042219-gap/README.md

 uses the instance variables we _just_ set, returning a String of the two variables combined.

+## What About Class Methods

+Class methods are a snap.
+Instead of having to look for how they were initialized, we can transfer our process from working with procedural code.
+Class methods most often don't have any pre-existing state, or at most only a single class variable (`@@like_this`).
+All you have to do is find the class method's definition in the `class` and your procedural process will work.

 ## Instructions

 Apply the process for understanding complex code to the `class`es in `lib`,